nyimbi/semantica/README.md

 - **Automatic Generation**: Transform documents into formal ontologies without manual modeling
 - **6-Stage Pipeline**: From document parsing to TTL export with validation at each stage
 - **Symbolic Validation**: HermiT/Pellet reasoner integration for consistency checking
-- **Domain Adaptation**: Generate domain-specific ontologies tailored to your content
+- **Universal Generation**: Generate ontologies from any content type using general-purpose modules
 - **Quality Assurance**: F1 scores up to 0.99 with hybrid LLM + reasoner approach
 - **Best Practices**: Follows semantic modeling guidelines for knowledge engineers